Before we can go any further we have already made four assumptions about you.

 - support for those aged 19-23 to achieve a Level 2 qualification,

-- for those aged 19-23 the opportunity to gain their first Level 3 qualification
+- for those aged 19-23 to give them the opportunity to gain their first Level 3 qualification

 Serious about setting up?